 Feeding Bees Sugar Water in Autumn/Fall

-- Sugar (cane sugar or bakers sugar.
+- White sugar (cane sugar or bakers sugar.
 The finer, the better)

-That’s because the fall syrup mimics the consistency of honey, while the spring syrup is more like nectar.
+That’s because the fall-feeding syrup mimics the consistency of honey, while the spring syrup is more like nectar.
 You feed in the fall to help your bees store food for the winter.

 You make it thicker so that dehydrating it to the right moisture content is easier for the bees.

 Since you’ll be adding twice as much sugar in a single unit of water, it helps if you could heat the water first to help dissolve all the crystals.

 There are those that boil the water to kill any microbes in it to ensure it’s safe for the bees.